 Staff INSET days throughout the year.
-The colored has a constant with a con- CPD available for all staff.
+The selection of the second of CPD available for all staff.
 The school has access to staff who are trained in how to use the Dyslexia Screening Test.
 Weekly staff meetings.
 Screening rest.
 Support staff have their NVQ level 2 or 3 or equivalent relevant qualification.
 Two members of staff will be TISUK trained practitioners which is a diploma level qualification.